 HVAC scams are nothing new, but as the weather warms up they are taking on residential areas in full force.
 Online review and consumer protection programs like the Better Business Bureau and Angie’s List have made these scams easier to spot and avoid, but some homeowners still fall victim every year.
-Below are a few of of the more common scams popping up this year that contractors have reported to Air Conditioning, Heating, and Refrigeration News.
+Below are a few of of the more common scams popping up this year that technicians have reported to Air Conditioning, Heating, and Refrigeration News.

 Afraid you’ve fallen victim to a scam?
 Get a second opinion!
 Contact Jack Lehr for a free consultation in the Lehigh Valley and surrounding areas.